david-cattermole/qt-learning/README.md

 This project can be considered a constant work in progress, it is used for experimentation and testing with no functional goal in sight; only the goal of learning.

-Take a look at the various windows (and screenshots) [here](https://github.com/david-cattermole/qt-learning/blob/master/docs/windows.md)
+Take a look at the various [window screenshots](https://github.com/david-cattermole/qt-learning/blob/master/docs/windows.md).
-.

 # Installation